 If my oceanfront property becomes threatened by erosion, can I construct sand dunes?

 Yes.
 Sand dunes provide some of the best protection against high tides and minor storms.
-DHEC-OCRM's " How to Build A Dune " is a helpful guide for creating and preserving sand dunes.
-Contact DHEC-OCRM for a free copy. ( Top )
+DHEC OCRM's " How to Build A Dune " is a helpful guide for creating and preserving sand dunes.
+Contact DHEC OCRM to inquire about permitting requirements for constructing sand dunes on your property. ( Top )

 If my oceanfront property becomes threatened by erosion, can I place sandbags in front of my home?

 Maybe.
-If an emergency situation is caused by a significant storm event, such as a named tropical storm or hurricane, and a building is severely threatened by beach erosion, then DHEC or the local government may issue an emergency order allowing sand scraping or the temporary use of sandbags to provide protection. ( Top )
+If an emergency situation is caused by a significant storm event, such as a named tropical storm or hurricane, and a building is severely threatened by beach erosion with erosion within 20 feet of the structure, then DHEC or the local government may issue an emergency order allowing sand scraping, minor beach renourishment, or the temporary use of sandbags to provide protection. ( Top )